 Please be aware that you are at increased risks of developing clots, so please take additional precautions on long haul flights (keep moving, wear stockings, drink plenty of water).
 If you develop unexplained sudden calf pain in one leg which is persistent ie not short lived for few minutes or hours, with or without leg swelling please see a doctor urgently for a scan of your leg.

 Do read Emma’s diaries which gives a week by week account of what to expect and has been approved by the Royal College of Obstetricians and Gynaecologists.

-The following are other useful links/sites include:
+The following other useful links/sites to visit for more information include: